-All jazz applicants (regardless of intended major) are required to submit a pre-audition screening video through our Acceptd page
+All jazz applicants (regardless of intended major) are required to submit a pre-audition screening video through our upload page

 .
 Pre-screenings must

 be in video format.
-All videos received after December 1 will only be considered based on the availability of audition times.
-Upon passing the pre-screening, you will receive notification by no later than December 20 inviting you to schedule your live audition.
+All videos received after December 11 will only be considered based on the availability of audition times.

 REPERTOIRE - Prepare the compositions listed below.
 Applicants may use a live rhythm section or play-along accompaniment.

 - BLUES - Play the melody and improvise 3-4 choruses on Billie's Bounce (Charlie Parker, key of F)

 - JAZZ STANDARD (medium tempo) - Play the melody and improvise 2 choruses on one of the following compositions: Take the A Train (Billy Strayhorn, C), Autumn Leaves, (Kosma/Mercer, G minor), Anthropology (Charlie Parker, B-flat)

 SCALES - Prepare the following scales.
 Keys listed are on your instrument (not concert pitch).